mrbelowski/r3e_crewchief_v2/README.txt

 Changelog
 ---------

+Version 2.2.1: fixed broken tyre temps monitor (was always saying they were good); don't play "fastest lap in the race" if we're actually in practice or qually

 Version 2.2.0: Added separate acknowledge messages for toggling spotter & updates; fixed issues with race time / laps remaining near the end of the race (the sound clips weren't very good); added options to run R3E automatically when you start the app and option to run the app (and R3E) as soon as the app is loaded

 Version 2.1.0: Added "plenty of fuel" response; added "you've not served your penalty" for when you botch a drive-through or stop-go; fixed bug in race time to go response (was saying "zero minutes" which it shouldn't); added lots of missing channel close calls to voice responses; tweaked the properties UI and added a 'clear console' button to the main UI; Added race and practice / qual responses for "how's my pace".
 In prac / qual this is the time gap to the class leader, in race the 'pace' is an assessment of your last lap time (assuming it's valid) relative to the best lap of the class leader.
 Might not be that helpful, will probably need some changes (feedback welcome)